Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Maret 2026 23.55.14 UTC
+- WIB: Sabtu, 7 Maret 2026 00.47.39 UTC
-- WITA: Sabtu, 7 Maret 2026 00.55.14 UTC
+- WITA: Sabtu, 7 Maret 2026 01.47.39 UTC
-- WIT: Sabtu, 7 Maret 2026 01.55.14 UTC
+- WIT: Sabtu, 7 Maret 2026 02.47.39 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: nature
+Kategori: motivational